GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

       http://vdi.nci.org.au/help.

    WOFL
-      Water Observation Feature Layer (a WOfS observation for one point in time)
+      Water Observation Feature Layer (a WO observation for one point in time)

-   WOfS
+   WO
-      Water Observations from Space, a Digital Earth Australia product that provides images and data showing where water has been seen in Australia from 1987 to the present.
-For more information see https://www.ga.gov.au/dea/products/wofs.
+      Water Observations (previously called Water Observations from Space), a Digital Earth Australia product that provides images and data showing where water has been seen in Australia from 1987 to the present.
+For more information see https://www.dea.ga.gov.au/products/dea-water-observations.

    xarray
       An open source project and Python package that for working with labelled